Apurvasriram/UAV-assisted-Wireless-Powered-Communication-channel./README.md

-# Final_year_project
+# Project-  Performance Analysis of Rician Fading channel for UAV assisted Wireless Powered Communication Channel
- List of codes attached for my final year project
+ 1.Thesis Report

-Codes for
+ 2. codes used in the project

     **Comparative Analysis**
         a) Outage probability
         b) BER